ALTIBASE/Documents/Manuals/Tools/Altibase_release/eng/Migration Center User's Manual.md

 The collecting information can be started as either "Build User" or "Build Table".

+- Build User
-- Build User: Collects all migratable object information of the user connected to the source database
+  This collects all migratable object information of the user connected to the source database
+- Build Table

-- Build Table: Configure a list of tables to be migrated among the tables of the user connected to the source database.
-And collects object information of the selected tables, and constraints and indexes dependent on the selected tables
+  This configures a list of tables to be migrated among the tables of the user connected to the source database.
+Plus, this collects object information of the selected tables, and constraints and indexes dependent on the selected tables.

 For more information on the object types that can be migrated, refer to the "Appendix B: Migratable Database Objects".

 When the user starts the build step, the "Table Counting Method" dialog box appears.
 The user can choose one of the following options:

-- Approximate Counting Method:  Retrieves the number of table records by referring to the statistical value of the source database.
-This value is affected by the accuracy of the statistical value
+- Approximate Counting Method
+  This retrieves the number of table records by referring to the statistical value of the source database.
+This value is affected by the accuracy of the statistical value.

-- Exact Counting Method:  Retrieves the exact number of table records by executing the COUNT function on every table in the source database
+- Exact Counting Method
+  This retrieves the exact number of table records by executing the COUNT function on every table in the source database.

 Of the two methods, the approximate counting method performs faster whereas, the exact counting method yields more accurate results.
 The method chosen does not affect the database schema and data migration.
 It only affects the accuracy of the data migration progress percentage provided at the Run step in GUI mode.
 This is because the data migration progress is displayed as the time elapsed and the percentage of (number of migrated records / total number of records).
 With this, the user can estimate the total amount of time required to complete data migration.

-For more detailed information about how to execute the Build step, please refer to Building the Project.
+For more detailed information about how to execute the Build step, please refer to [Building the Project](#Building-the-project).

 ### Reconcile Step